-The Clean Water SRF program has only one Capital Asset, the Loans and Grants Tracking System (LGTS) software, which is recorded at cost.
+The Program has only one capital asset, the Loans and Grants Tracking System (LGTS) software, and it is recorded at cost.
 The Agency began the development phase of the LGTS software during fiscal year ended June 30, 2014, and is anticipating this phase to be completed during fiscal year ended June 30, 2016.
-The LGTS software is considered an Intangible Capital Asset and the Agency follows the capitalization policy set forth by the State of Nebraska for Intangible Capital Assets, which requires capitalization of such assets when the cost of such asset is in excess of \$100,000 and has an expected useful life of greater than one year.
+The LGTS software is considered an Intangible Capital Asset, and the Agency follows the capitalization policy set forth by the State of Nebraska for Intangible Capital Assets, which requires capitalization of such assets when the cost of such asset is in excess of \$100,000 and has an expected life of greater than one year.
 The LGTS software has an estimated useful life of seven years.
 Depreciation/amortization will begin upon completion of the development phase and the software being put into production and will be computed using the straight-line method over the estimated useful life of the asset.